stratmann/REMD/README.md

 #                               Warning

 The script use tleap (amberTools 18), acpype, GROMACS 5.1.2 and scwrl 3.0.
-If you don't use Docker, be sure the softwares are installed and modify path in the python scripts.
+If you don't use Docker, be sure softwares are installed and modify path in the python scripts.

 ##                              UPCOMING FEATURES